Dispatch-Aware Ragged Attention for Pruned Vision Transformers: The Dispatch Overhead

 Three patterns emerge:

-\paragraph{(1) FA2 varlen has a ${\sim}$62$\us$ floor.} In 10 of 12 configurations, FA2 returns 0.062--0.063\,ms regardless of batch size (4--64) or token count (39--197 per image).
-Pruning 80\% of tokens---a 96\% reduction in attention FLOPs ($0.2^2 = 0.04$)---produces $<$1\% wall-clock reduction at BS$\leq$32.
-The entire kernel execution is consumed by dispatch overhead.
+\paragraph{(1) FA2 varlen has a ${\sim}50\us$ floor.} At BS=32, FA2 varlen returns 0.050--0.051\,ms regardless of pruning ratio.
+Pruning 80\% of tokens---a 96\% reduction in attention FLOPs ($0.2^2 = 0.04$)---produces $<$2\% wall-clock reduction.
+The kernel execution is consumed by dispatch overhead.